nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 -------------------------------------------------

-### Auto-complete
+### Command Recommendation

-FriendlyLink provides auto-complete suggestions for the available commands, or a field prefixes when adding new records of elderly or volunteers into the database.

-Example:

-* Typing `add_e` will suggest `add_elderly`.
-* Typing `fi` will suggest `find`.
+FriendlyLink provides command recommendations for registered commands and field prefixes.

-For adding records, if the user has not input all the available fields for the new input elderly or volunteer, the auto-complete feature will automatically recommend all remaining prefixes.
+For example, when adding an elderly, the recommendation engine will automatically recommend all available field prefixes.
 No new suggestions will be given once all possible prefixes has at least one value provided.
 If the user continues to specify more attributes like `t/`, the recommendation will be done on a case-by-case basis.

 Example:

-* Typing `add_volunteer n/Harry p/12345686`, FriendlyLink will
+* Typing `add_volunteer n/Harry p/12345686 `, FriendlyLink will
-  suggest `bd/BIRTH_DATE ic/NRIC e/[EMAIL] a/[ADDRESS] t/[TAG] re/[REGION] mt/[MEDICAL_QUALIFICATION] dr/[AVAILABLE_DATE_START, AVAILABLE_DATE_END]` as
+  suggest `bd/BIRTH_DATE ic/NRIC e/[EMAIL] a/[ADDRESS] re/[REGION] mt/[MEDICAL_QUALIFICATION] t/[TAG]… dr/[AVAILABLE_DATE_START, AVAILABLE_DATE_END]…` as
   these fields have not been filled.
-Note that the order of fields specified here may not be what is reflected in the application.
-* Typing `add_volunteer n/Betsy p/1234567 e/test@test.com a/Linken Drive bd/1990-01-01 vnr/S8959886I re/NORTH t/experienced mt/CPR, ADVANCED dr/2023-06-03,2023-06-17`
+* Typing `add_volunteer n/Betsy p/1234567 e/test@test.com a/Linken Drive bd/1990-01-01 ic/S8959886I re/NORTH t/experienced mt/CPR,ADVANCED dr/2023-06-03,2023-06-17`
-, FriendlyLink will not suggest anything by default as all possible fields have at least one value.
+  will not suggest anything by default as all possible fields have at least one value.

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes on Command Recommendation**<br>

+* The order of fields specified here may not be what is reflected in the application.
 * There is a known UI bug when the text in `command box` overflows.
 To improve user experience, command recommendation is disabled once overflow is detected.

 </div>